 - 3 hard-boiled eggs

-- 1 tbsp. fat-free mayo
+- 2 tablespoon fat-free mayo

-- 1 tbsp. curry powder
+- 1 tablespoon curry powder

-- Basil or chives (optional)
+- Chives or basil (optional)

-Bake the chicken in the oven at 365 F (185 C) for about 20 min (check with a knife that the chicken is cooked all the way through).
+- Bake the chicken in the oven at 365 F (185 C) for about 20 min (check with a knife that the chicken is cooked all the way through).

-Boil the eggs for 8 minutes.
+- Boil the eggs for 8 minutes.

-Cut chicken and eggs into bite-sized pieces.
+- Cut chicken and eggs into bite-sized pieces.

-Mix the mayo with curry powder (I like to use a LOT of curry powder.
+- Mix the mayo with curry powder (I like to use a LOT of curry powder.
 Start with half a tablespoon and taste before adding more).

-Combine everything in a large bowl and mix.
+- Combine everything in a large bowl and mix.